Noziop/holbertonschool-hbnb/part3/README.md

 - Lock file to ensure consistent installations across haunted machines
 - Simple command interface (`poetry add` vs `pip install + requirements.txt`)

+### Pre-commit Magic 🔮
+- Runs all these tools automatically before each commit
+- Currently learning to tame these powerful spells
+- Sometimes requires `--no-verify` when we're in a hurry (shh, don't tell anyone! 🤫)
+- Future plans include better configuration to balance strictness with practicality

+It was indeed some extra work, but it was fun all the way ! you should try this at ~ (at home)

 ### Code Quality Guardians 🧹

 #### Black: The Uncompromising Code Formatter